smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M10_configure_and_secure_ssh/5_customize_open_ssh_service_configuration.md

 OpenSSH's configuration file is your **control center** for remote access.
 By customizing `sshd_config`, you:

-* Harden your system against brute force and privilege escalation
+- Harden your system against brute force and privilege escalation
-* Control who logs in and how
+- Control who logs in and how
-* Set policies for timeout, logging, and authentication methods
+- Set policies for timeout, logging, and authentication methods
-* Prepare your system for production-grade deployments
+- Prepare your system for production-grade deployments

 > 🔐 This is a **core skill** for cybersecurity professionals, system administrators, red teamers, and cloud engineers.

----

-Let me know if you'd like:

-* 📦 Export as `.md` or `.pdf`
-* 🧱 Add a mini-project (e.g., Harden an SSH jump box)
-* ▶️ Visual diagrams of SSH workflow and config file mapping
-* ✅ Move on to the next lesson

-Ready for your next command, Shahid.